-ABOUT JESS BULL ANDERSON
+ABOUTÂ JESS BULL ANDERSON

 Jess Bull Anderson is a London-based artist and musician who is committed to create meaningful work for inspiring positive connection.
 With a focus on uplifting others, Jess creates work which inspires personal growth and deepens one’s appreciation to their self and the surrounding world.
 Jess's artistic and performance practise is deeply meditative, a synthesis of her creativity, and she approaches each element within her practise as a means to connect mind, body, and soul.

 Jess's creative talent was recognised from a young age, having received numerous awards for her exceptional artwork, musical ability, and poetry.
-She held the prestigious art scholarship in combination with a specially-designed music award for her at King's High School Warwick for five years, studying trombone under Simon Hogg, before pursuing her passion for music further at the Chetham's School of Music, in Manchester.
-At Chetham's she studied Art, Music, and Music Technology, developing her trombone playing under the esteemed teaching of Phil Goodwin and Robert Burtenshaw, and her artistry under Alison Boothroyd.
+She held the prestigious art scholarship in combination with a specially-designed music award for her at King's High School Warwick for five years, studying trombone under Simon Hogg, before pursuing her passion for music further at the Chetham's School of Music in Manchester, and later studying with scholarship at the Royal Academy of Music in London.
+At Chetham's she studied Art, Music, and Music Technology, developing her trombone playing under the esteemed teaching of Phil Goodwin and Robert Burtenshaw, and her artistry under Alison Boothroyd; at the Royal Academy of Music, she studied trombone with Jim Manyard, Matt Gee, and Ian Bousfield, Alexander Technique under Dorothea Magonet, and the Feldenkrais Method under Robert Sholl.

-Currently, Jess is a scholar at the renowned Royal Academy of Music in London, studying trombone under the tutelage of Jim Manyard, Matt Gee, and Ian Bousfield, Alexander Technique under Dorothea Magonet, and the Feldenkrais Method under Robert Sholl.
-While specialising in classical trombone, Jess is a versatile musician who loves to create music across a wide variety of genres - she regularly performs with Broadside Hacks, a folk collection and record label, and she is sponsored by Sir Roger Vickers in the National Youth Jazz Orchestra having playing with incredible musical artists including Bob Mintzer, Lisa Simone, and Hermento Pascoal.
+Currently, Jess studies at the renowned Royal College of Music in London, studying trombone under the tutelage of Rupert Whitehead, Becky Smith, and Amos Miller, and Alexander Technique with Peter Buckoke and Judith Kleinman.
+While specialising in classical trombone, Jess is a versatile musician who loves to create music across a wide variety of genres - she's recently recorded her first free improvisation album with trumpeters Sam Eastmond, Celeste Cantor-Stephens, and Andy Watts, she performs with Broadside Hacks, a folk collection and record label, and she is sponsored by Sir Roger Vickers in the National Youth Jazz Orchestra having playing with incredible musical artists including Bob Mintzer, Lisa Simone, and Hermento Pascoal.

 Jess explores and develops the connections between her diverse creative outlets with freedom and passion.
 Deeply fascinated with the true emotional impact her authentic integration of art, music, and words can bring, she is in the process of designing various projects that explore this space.